sytlam/2048-badminton/README.md

-# 2048-badminton
+# 2048 - Badminton Edition
-A derivative of Gabriele Cirulli's 2048, featuring badminton players.
+A derivative of Gabriele Cirulli's original version of 2048, made for fun.